hissa19/pdsnd_github/README.md

 bikeshare with github

 ### Description
-Describe what your project is about and what it does
+the project describe stastics information about bikes

 ### Files used
 Include the files used